Table of Contents

 Load-shedding has become such a political liability that media outlets like News24 and the BBC have predicted that the ANC could lose a federal election for the first time since it came to power in 1994.

-Justice Minister Ronald Lamola recently said, “Electricity affects everything, economic growth, our ability to create jobs — all of that is dependent on electricity… Stabilizing supply before the vote is the top concern of the ANC.”
+Justice Minister Ronald Lamola said, “Electricity affects everything, economic growth, our ability to create jobs — all of that is dependent on electricity… Stabilizing supply before the vote is the top concern of the ANC.”

 Despite the failure to increase the output of power plants that burn fossil fuels sufficiently to meet demand, the ANC has proven resistant to embracing renewable energy.